-The containment and pumping operations have begun in 2018.
-The contract for the operation of the containment and pumping system has been awarded last August.
-The liability estimate is based on the following main characteristics and assumptions:
+The containment and pumping operations will begin in 2018.
+The contract for the operation of the containment and pumping system in this sector has not yet been awarded.
+Therefore, the liability estimate is based on the following main characteristics and assumptions: